 Coursework is an integral part of all weekly classes and everyone enrolled will be expected to do coursework, but only those who have registered for credit will be awarded CATS points for completing work at the required standard.
 If you are enrolled on the Certificate of Higher Education you need to indicate this on the enrolment form but there is no additional registration fee.

 If you do not register when you enrol, you have up until the course start date to do so.

 Take this couse for CATS points: £10.00

-Colonel Nick Lipscombe MSc, FRHistS is a Napoleonic historian specialising in the Peninsular War.
-He has written several books including inter alia the award winning Peninsular War Atlas, Waterloo, Wellington’s Guns and Wellington’s Eastern Front.
+CColonel Nick Lipscombe MSc, FRHistS is a historian and author specialising in the Napoleonic Wars.
+He has written several books including the award winning Peninsular War Atlas, Waterloo a Decisive Victory, Wellington’s Guns & Wellington’s Eastern Front.

 To develop an understanding of the Peninsular War in the wider context of the Napoleonic Wars and the longer-term implications of that war to the four major belligerents.

 - To examine the events leading up to the Peninsular War and the complex nature of the conflict.

 - To consider how the four major belligerents, France, Spain, Portugal and Britain approached and conducted the war.